mmikowski/hi_score/README.md

 We namespace our CSS classes as well.
 When we inspect the HTML of the Example 1 app we can see that nearly all classes start with an `ex01-` prefix.
 When we inspect Example 2 tab we find the prefix is `ex02-`.
 As with the JavaScript namespacing, the prefixes are hierarchical.
 For example, the `ex02-_lb_` class was generated for use by the `ex02-_lb_` module.

 ## Vendor assets
-We configure vendor assets by modifying the `devDependencies` map and `xhiVendorAssetList` in `package.json`, and the `bin/setup` script.
-When we run `npm run setup` the `bin/setup` script uses these data structures to copy assets to the appropriate `vendor` directory.
-The directory list includes `bin/vendor, css/vendor/`, `font/vendor`, `img/vendor`, and `js/vendor`.
+Vendor assets are deployed to vendor libraries by `npm run setup`.
+The configration for vendor assets are in `package.json`.
+The `devDependencies` map listing the assets, `xhiVendorAssetGroupTable` lists the deployment groups and files.

-All the assets are copied to their destination directory with their version number appended to their names.
+Assets are copied to their destination directory with their version number appended to their names.
 The `.gitignore` file instructs `git` to ignore all these files as their development management is external to our project. **Everytime `npm setup` is run the vendor directories are deleted and recreated**.

 ### Executable assets
-Vendor executables can be copied to the `bin/vendor` directory.
+Vendor executables can copied to the `bin/vendor` directory.

 ### Styling assets
 Vendor CSS libraries are copied to the `css/vendor` directory.
 We copy the Font Awesome CSS files to this directory: